LoloccioOrlo/goldfishtail/README.md

 ``goldfishtail`` is the command to generate the url to make your deck registoration sheet using https://www.decklist.org from https://www.mtggoldfish/ 's deck lists.

-The name ``goldfishtail`` comes with word's "cow's tail" and same meaning of Japanese ideom "Kingyo-no fun" -- "Goldfish dung" in iterally meaning.
+The name ``goldfishtail`` comes from words "cow's tail" and Japanese ideom "Kingyo-no fun" --
+"Goldfish dung" in iterally meaning -- these have the same meaning.

 ## Quick Guide
 1. ``goldfishtail init`` and answer the questions.